Salvadoran Army: The Iraq War

-Up to 380 Salvadoran troops, mostly paratroopers, were deployed as part of the Coalition Forces in Iraq between August 2003 and January 2009.
+Up to 380 Salvadoran troops of the Cuscatlán Battalion were deployed as part of the Coalition Forces in Iraq between August 2003 and January 2009.
 They operated alongside the elite Spanish Legion in Najaf.
 While in Iraq, the Salvadoran contingent suffered 5 dead, and more than 50 wounded.

 In 2006 the government of El Salvador approached the Israeli ambassador to El Salvador seeking assistance in modernising its army.

 Organizational structure

-El Salvador is divided into 6 military zones, each of which has its own infantry brigade:
+Each of the Zone has its own Infantry Brigade, however the Third Military Zone, being the largest and the most important, has two Infantry Brigades: the 3rd Infantry Brigade and the 6th Infantry Brigade.